MiSTer-devel/MkDocs_MiSTer/docs/advanced/lag.md

 MiSTer offers options in how to configure its HDMI upscaler, making a tradeoff between compatibility and low latency.
 These can be set in the MiSTER.INI file at the root of the SD card:

 * `vsync_adjust=2` is the best option if it is compatible with your TV.
 This mode uses the original refresh rate and pixel clock of the core, resulting in sub-frame latency.
-The actual latency of this mode is around 4 to 30 lines of lag according to Grabulosaure who made the scaler [in this video he made](https://www.youtube.com/watch?v=DYfUZ6PG7H4){target=_blank}.
+The actual latency of this mode is around 4 to 30 lines of lag when using vscale_mode=1, and slightly more in other modes, according to Grabulosaure who made the scaler [in this video he made](https://www.youtube.com/watch?v=DYfUZ6PG7H4){target=_blank}.
 * `vsync_adjust=1` is the second best option and it has 1 frame of latency.
 This mode uses a framebuffer, but maintains the system's original vsync and varies the pixel clock per core.
 * `vsync_adjust=0` is the lesser option, but it is the most compatible vsync_adjust mode.
-Up to 2-3 frames of latency and less smooth scrolling.
-This mode guarantees 60 hz output with an NTSC standard pixel clock.
+Up to 1-2 frames of latency and slightly less smooth scrolling.
+This mode guarantees 60 hz output with an NTSC standard pixel clock so it has higher compatibility with modern displays.
+However, you will notice occasional jittering as the core's refresh rate does not match the display's refresh rate.

 ### Input lag